The Reliability of Radiometric Dating

 Sample size…sample purity.
 The more a sample is contaminated by materials of different ages, the less reliable the radiometric date.

 Regarding sample purity: again, how does he know there is contamination of materials with different ages if that’s what he’s trying to prove?
-It’s as if a built-in excuse has been merged with the conditions, so that when a sample is shown to be outside the geologic layers or yield an “incorrect” date, the old earther can say “It was contaminated by materials with different ages.”
+It’s as if a built-in excuse has been merged with the conditions, so that when a sample is shown to be outside the geologic layers or yields an “incorrect” date, the old earther can say “It was contaminated by materials with different ages.”

 In his introduction to the mechanism of radiometric dating, Dr. Ross does not reveal the three inherent assumptions within the process: